Picture Books

 (This story is also available as a nativity play in Easy Ways to Christmas Plays, Volume 2, see Plays.)

-Illustrated by Roma Bishop
+Illustrated by Honor Ayres

-Mary has a friend called Jesus.
+Mary Magdalene has a friend called Jesus.

 Everywhere Jesus goes, special things happen.

-There are picnics by the lake,
+There are picnics by the lake, and stories on the mountainside.

 Knock, knock!
 Who's there?